 © 2014 Robert Fairhead

 This short-short story, or microfiction, on “guilt” was written for a local radio competition in 2014, in the lead up to the G20 Summit in Brisbane, Australia.
 The story had to be 200 words or less and to end with the line, “And I didn’t even get convicted”.
 I received a nice thank you for my entry.
-But I didn’t even get selected!
+But I didn’t even get selected as a winner.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.